agesome/arstudio/git-hooks/README.md

 Git hooks
 =====

 This directory contains usable git hooks for this project.
-Copy the hook file to .git/hooks/ to enable it.
+Copy the hook file to .git/hooks/ to enable it, or use install-hooks.sh

 pre-commit formatting